 - Memory foam earpads

 Chinese brand SoundMAGIC has made a name for itself over the years with its budget headphones.
-We had nothing but good things to say about the E11BT when they were reviewed earlier this year.
+We had nothing but good things to say about the E11BT when they were reviewed earlier in 2019.

 That said, their over-ears haven’t fared as well.
 The previous incarnation of the Vento were met with middling notices a few years back, its harsh mid-range and tiring sound meant they weren’t quite the sum of their parts.